cabforum/forum/Bylaws.md

    1.2 **Success Criteria**
      * Prepare a ballot to create guidelines for the [insert name] Working Group.
-     *  order to advance to Final Guidelines or Final Maintenance Guidelines, each specification is expected to have [e.g., at least x independent implementations of each feature defined in the specification].
+     * Order to advance to Final Guidelines or Final Maintenance Guidelines, each specification is expected to have [e.g., at least x independent implementations of each feature defined in the specification].
      * Work with Forum to have guidelines for the [insert name] Working Group be approved and adopted.

    1.3 **Minimum Requirements**